dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.2.3
+- The program no longer freezes on cleaning
+- Added an indicator that the program clears
+- Now you can't run more than 1 cleanup at once

 # Version 1.4.2.2
 - Now the B key is responsible for Exporting
 - Now you can't run 2 Exports at once